At CoreValue we often get asked, how to reduce assets for age care?

 The reason for this question is in the hope that by reducing assets, the age pension will increase and age care fees decrease.

-There are a numbers ways to minimise assessable assets, and I will discuss these in this article.
+There are a number of ways to minimise assessable assets, and I will discuss these in this article.

 Before going over these strategies we first need to explain how assets are assessed under the aged care asset and income test.

 What is the Aged Care Asset and Income Assessment?